 Bryophytes are considered the moss-type species of the plant world.
 They reproduce using spores instead of the flowers and seeds that angiosperms use.
 You can often find bryophytes in damp environments since they don’t have a lot of storage capacity.

 Liverworts are the smallest of the Bryophyta plants.
-They are characterized by the undifferentiated leaves that line their flattened stems.
+They are characterized by the undifferentiated types of leaves that line their flattened stems.
 Among the liverworts are single-celled rhizoids along with multi-cellular bodies.

 Liverworts can most easily be separated from any of the other bryophyte species.
 They contain membrane-bound oil bodies in their cells.
 Some examples of liverwort species include: